Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 6500 XT should perform a little bit faster than the GeForce GTX 880M in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 6500 XT should in theory be a bit better than the GeForce GTX 880M overall. (explain)

-Texel RateThe Radeon RX 6500 XT is a small bit (about 15%) better at anisotropic filtering than the GeForce GTX 880M. (explain)
+Texel RateThe Radeon RX 6500 XT should be just a bit (about 15%) more effective at anisotropic filtering than the GeForce GTX 880M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison